How to Fix Chassis Intruded Fatal Error System Halted

 The Chassis intruded Fatal Error… System Halted error message is usually a hardware issue.
 The message shows when the chassis or the cabinet in which the motherboard is fitted gets open somehow.

-In essence, the error message can be seen as a security mechanism provided by some OEMs – usually common on ASUS motherboards.
-With this known, we will show you how to get rid of the error message in the ensuing sections of this guide.
+In essence, the error message can be seen as a security mechanism provided by some OEMs.
+Knowing this, we will show you how to get rid of the error message in the ensuing sections of this guide.

 1. Put the cabinet back in place